-A substance or a mixture that is corrosive to metal is a substance or a mixture which by chemical action will materially damage, or even destroy, metals.
+- 4. A substance or a mixture that is corrosive to metal is a substance or a mixture which by chemical action will materially damage, or even destroy, metals. - 2.
+There are no general considerations.

-A substance or a mixture which is corrosive to metal is classified in a single category for this class, using the test in part III, section 37, para.37.4 of the UN Recommendations on the Transport of Dangerous Goods, Manual of tests and Criteria, according to the following table
+3. A substance or a mixture whichthat is corrosive to metal is classified in a single category for this class according to the following table

-Table 2.16.1: Criteria for substances and mixtures corrosive to metal
+Table 12.16.1: Criteria for substances and mixtures corrosive to metal

-Category Criteria Corrosion rate on steel or aluminium surfaces exceeding 6.25 mm per year at a test temperature of 55 °C.
+Category Criteria 1 Corrosion rate on steel or aluminium surfaces exceeding 6.25 mm per year at a test temperature of 55 °C.

-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
+5. General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.34).
 Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+Annex 4-3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.

-Table 2.16.2: Label elements for substances and mixtures corrosive to metals
+Table 22.16.2: Label elements for substances and mixtures corrosive to metals